IBM/resilient-java-microservices-with-istio/README.md

 * _(Optional) For more options/addons such as installing Istio with [Auth feature](https://istio.io/docs/concepts/network-and-auth/auth.html) and [collecting telemetry data](https://istio.io/docs/tasks/metrics-logs.html), go [here](https://istio.io/docs/tasks/installing-istio.html#prerequisites)._

 # 2. Get and build the application code

+Before you proceed to the following instructions, make sure you have [Maven](https://maven.apache.org/install.html) installed on your machine.

 First, clone and get in our repository `git clone https://github.com/IBM/Java-MicroProfile-Microservices-on-ISTIO.git && cd Java-MicroProfile-Microservices-on-ISTIO` to obtain the necessary yaml files and scripts for downloading and building your applications and microservices.

 Then, install the container registry plugin for Bluemix CLI and create a namespace to store your images.